MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 1. Select the ellipses next page that you want to manage permissions for and choose **Page Settings**.

-1. On the dialogue select **Permissions** tab
+1. Select the **Permissions** tab

+>[!NOTE]
-The options under **Permissions** vary depending on the page you've selected.
+> The options under **Permissions** vary depending on the page you've selected.
 For example, the options for a parent page will be different from the options for the child page that inherited permissions from the parent page.

 ## Options for page permissions